 When it comes to planning, the desire for a collaborative and inclusive process has in many ways become the standard and yet we see these types of engagements oftentimes lacking purpose and authenticity.
 Effective collaboration begins with a belief in the unique value of every stakeholder and continues by creating a safe space where people are truly given a chance to share their voice.
 Our discovery prioritized building trust with the entire stakeholder community and opened the door for people to weigh in on the assets of the community and the opportunities ahead of them.
 It was through this intentional, trust-building phase of the journey that we were able to gather the meaningful input required to define a true north that was representative of the collective vision of the Easterseals Arkansas community.

-Gaining Traction with an Organizational Operating System
+Gaining Momentum with an Organizational Operating System

 Realizing the vision would mean disciplined execution across the entire organization.
 To systematize their approach, we trained their team on an organizational operating system that would train and equip them to make continuous progress towards their larger goals.
 At its core, the operating system equips teams with the organizational rhythms needed to make their execution more automatic.
 This was particularly helpful for ESA as the implementation began during a global pandemic when conditions and resources were changing every day.
-By taking a people-centered, systematic approach to execution we gave their vision the teeth it needed to gain traction and accelerate forward.
+By taking a people-centered, systematic approach to execution we gave their vision the teeth it needed to gain momentum and accelerate forward.

 Painting a Picture of Success with Objectives and Key Results